 Next it is the charming rural village of UNESCO-listed Gokayama, where we stay in one of the village’s original thatched-roof farmhouses.
 Known as gassho-tsukuri (meaning “hands clasped together in prayer”), these steeply-slanted roofed homes were built to withstand the region’s heavy snowfalls.

-A very special night tonight, chatting over dinner with the host and hearing stories of about house’s history, construction and ongoing cultural preservation efforts.
-This is your opportunity to enjoy authentic home-style Japanese hospitality – you sleep on futons in a beautiful farmhouse, hand-built from wood felled from the surrounding forests!
+This is a very special experience tonight , chatting over dinner with the host and hearing stories of house’s history, construction and ongoing cultural preservation efforts.
+This is your opportunity to enjoy authentic home-style Japanese hospitality – you sleep on futons in a beautiful farmhouse, hand-built from wood fallen from the surrounding forests!

 Day 9: Kanazawa